-In total there are 13 CapTechs and two working groups, located in the Research, Technology and Innovation (RTI) Directorate.
+In total there are 15 CapTechs, located in the Research, Technology and Innovation (RTI) Directorate.
 The CapTech membership is drawn from governmental organisations, research and technology organisations (RTOs), industry, academia, as well as small and medium sized enterprises.
 Each CapTech has a moderator appointed by the EDA who organises and chairs the meetings and who is responsible for the day to day activities of the CapTech.

 List of CapTechs

 - CapTech Guidance, Navigation and Control

 - CapTech Simulation Technologies

 - CapTech CBRN and Human Factors